AeroMAPS/AeroMAPS/docs/books/documentation_gui.md

 This page guides the user through the handling of the AeroMAPS Graphical User Interface (GUI).
 It is recommended to use it on a computer.
 In a first step, a tutorial is provided for understanding the use of the GUI.
 In a second step, the default settings used on the GUI are provided.
+For details concerning the models, refer to the dedicated sections of this documentation.

 ## Tutorial